 - How to Balance Cultural Fit with Diversity

-- 5 Unique Benefits of Competency Based Recruitment and Selection
+- 5 Unique Benefits of Competency-Based Recruitment and Selection

 Companies need diversity.
-It helps them think with a wider breadth of perspectives, makes them look better to the public eye, and gives them access to the potential revenue gains from employing people who can contribute different things to the companies they work for.
-Still, many hiring managers and people in charge don’t see hiring diversity as an issue.
-For those who think it’s not a problem, here are ten reasons why they need to change their mind about diversity hiring.
+It is beneficial to an organization to think with a wider breadth of perspectives, it portrays a positive image to the public eye, and gives them access to the potential revenue gains from employing people who can contribute different things to the companies they work for.
+Unfortunately, hiring diversity is an issue that has only recently begun to improve.

 This stat shows us one of the biggest barriers to creating a more diverse workforce.
 A SHRM report recently noted that 41% of managers are “too busy” to implement diversity initiatives.
 It may be true that managers have too much on their plates to handle on a given day, but the stat reveals just how small of a priority diversity hiring is.
 If managers want anything to get done about the lack of diversity on their teams, they’ll need to start fitting it into their schedule.
 That means making it a bigger priority.